oclint/oclint-docs/intro/download.rst

 Stable
     Latest official release is the most stable version, and meanwhile, is easier to get support from the entire community.

-Previous
-    Previous release is the second latest stable version, it's still supported by the community.
-But it will be archived when next version releases.

 Unsupported
     Choosing archived versions without supports.